British Horse Society: British Riding Clubs

-The British Riding Clubs (BRC) movement became affiliated to The British Horse Society over fifty years ago, when several riding clubs from the South East England area approached the BHS with the idea of providing a scheme where riding clubs could become affiliated to the BHS, while remaining relatively autonomous, running their own affairs.
+The British Riding Clubs (BRC) movement became affiliated to British Horse Society over fifty years ago, when several riding clubs from the South East England area approached the BHS with the idea of providing a scheme where riding clubs could become affiliated to the BHS, while remaining relatively autonomous, running their own affairs.
 Since then, the numbers have grown considerably, with more than 440 affiliated clubs, over 50 affiliated riding centres, and over 34,000 members, each coming within one of 23 administrative areas.
 Each riding club's membership is open to everyone, from leisure riders to competitors.

 The aims of BRC are to help people ride, compete and train together at national competitions, training and social events.
 BRC areas organise a wide range of competitive, social and educational activities for their members, with championships held at some of Britain's most prestigious events, such as the Royal Windsor Horse Show, the Royal International Horse Show, and the London International Horse Show (Olympia).

 Governance

 The president of the society is Martin Clunes.
-The patron of the society was Queen Elizabeth II.
+The patron of the society was Queen Elizabeth II and the vice patron is Princess Anne.

 Activities

 Qualifications, training and education

-The BHS has an extensive and world-standard system of qualifications, training and education, including the Horse Owner's Certificates which are aimed at the leisure rider, and the Stages exams which lead to various riding instructor's and groom's qualifications.
+BHS has an extensive and world-standard system of qualifications, training and education, including the Horse Owner's Certificates which are aimed at the leisure rider, and the Stages exams which lead to various riding instructor's and groom's qualifications.

 The BHS also maintains a Register of Accredited Professional Coaches in the UK and around the world.

 Access and Rights of Way

-The BHS Access and Rights of Way department works to improve the bridleways network throughout England, Scotland and Wales.
+BHS Access and Rights of Way department works to improve the bridleways network throughout England, Scotland and Wales.
 It has created the 'National Bridleroute Network' of long distance equestrian routes, incorporating bridleways, byways and minor roads, which it has called 'bridleroutes'.
 This work is supported by a network of national committees and regional groups.
 The BHS is consulted about proposed legislation, government planning guidance, Definitive Maps and road schemes, and has influenced and continues to influence legislation.